-We’re back with our monthly series ‘Experts talk’ – where we lift the lid on key HR communication challenges.
+Our ‘Experts talk’ series is back – where we lift the lid on key HR communication challenges.
 This month we chat to Caburn Hope’s Account Manager and global reward communications expert Stevie Robinson.

-In the second instalment of the series, we discuss what global reward professionals should address for a successful strategy, whilst maintaining brand consistency.
+In this instalment of the series, we discuss what global reward professionals should address for a successful strategy, whilst maintaining brand consistency.

 Stevie: To be successful, your campaign needs to work on two levels, globally and locally.

 Globally, you need to create a strong identity, value proposition and campaign story.
 If you align this to what’s happening within the rest of the business - and get backing from key senior stakeholders - your campaign will fit naturally into the global communications plan while bringing its own noise and gravitas.

 In order for a campaign to work locally your strategy must be flexible to local needs (and budgets!).
 This will be the groundwork for implementing a successful localised campaign across international markets.